 The idea of imperiled children has emerged as a major theme of the new Star Wars: all of the principal characters are dealing with abandonment and abuse issues.
 I doubt there’s much hope for Hux, though.
 It’s clear he’s set aside as the worst-case-scenario under adverse circumstances.
 That, to me, is at least pitiable.
 I dislike him much less now.

-I made these plates out of mad respect for my friend who called it long before it became canon.
-The second plate includes Hux’s greatcoat, which he wears in the movie, but the other pieces on that plate were requests: an Admiral’s uniform (like the one Krennic wears in Rogue One, just for fun), and Hux’s “fanon” pet cat Millicent, the subject of much meme-ing.
+The second plate includes Hux’s greatcoat, which he wears in the movie, but the other pieces on that plate are just for fun: an Admiral’s uniform (like the one Krennic wears in Rogue One), and Hux’s “fanon” pet cat Millicent, the subject of much meme-ing.
 The cat started out as a joke, but she’s so ubiquitous now she might as well be canon.

 [click on each image to download a printable .pdf copy of each plate]